melodevv/Gun-Attachment-Store/README.md

 # Gun-Attachment-Store
-This program lets you purchase and add attachments to your gun.
+This program lets you purchase and add attachments to your M4A1 Assault Rifle.